 Use the import option File->Import->Import Flying Logic (.xlogic).
 All necessary Node Types will be created.
 However, resulting diagrams will allow connecting any node with any node as Flying Logic lacks the concept of Notations,

 Use the export option in the menu: File->Export->Export to CSV.

 Choose File -> Import -> Import Diagram from CSV ...

 Choose the settings according to the screenshots below.

 Limitations and "Worth Knowing"

 - Please note that this conversion isn't lossless.
 Vithanco has many additional settings (e.g. edge annotations) which cannot be transferred.

-- Flying Logic (Version 3.0.12) ignores the Entity Class if this class doesn’t exist.
-So, in most cases you want to manually create the classes in Flying Logic prior to the import.
+- Flying Logic (Version 3.0.12) ignores the Entity Class if this class doesn't exist.
+So, in most cases, you want to manually create the classes in Flying Logic before the import.